GabriBerp/GabriBerp/README.md

 - I am currently 18 years old</br>
 - I study at the Universidade Católica de Pernambuco 💵</br>
 - And I'm brazilian 😲</br>
+- I currently enjoy developing games using GameMaker Studio 2, and creating datapacks and mods for Minecraft🤓</br>
+- I also like to mess with pixel art, even though I don't have as much knowledge as I would like to have🗿</br>
+- From time to time I develop electronic music, to use in my games, also without much knowledge, basic stuff🔊</br>
 - I'm studying computer science, currently in the 2st period 🖥</br>
 - And I plan to use github to store and document my codes made during this time at university 🤓</br>
 </details>